-Used to convey that someone has survived against expectations, with the implication that they will not do so for much longer.‘the government is living on borrowed time’
+Used to say that someone has continued to survive against expectations, with the implication that this will not be for much longer.

 - ‘I used to somehow feel that I was just living the blissful life on borrowed time, and sooner or later I'd succumb to that same creeping feeling of not belonging, ultimately.’